saschaende/typo3-users/README.md

 * Thats it and that's how every "users" plugin works
 * No further typoscript

+# Add plugins and configure your community

+## Publicly accessible plugins

-#### Plugin: Login
+### Plugin: Login

 Here users log in with their access data.
 Normally the username or the e-mail address and the password are used.
 The plugin supports login with username AND e-mail.
 For this reason, no e-mail addresses are allowed as user names.

-* Add a new page
+* Add a new page "Login"
 * Insert plugin "[Users] Login"
 * Click on the pencil icon
 * Edit plugin settings

+### Plugin: Forgot password

+If a user has forgotten his password, he can request an e-mail with a link here using his user name or e-mail address.
+Afterwards, the user can assign a new password by clicking on the e-mail.
+If the account has not yet been activated, this action will automatically activate it.
+* Add a new page "Forgot password"
+* Insert plugin "[Users] Login"
+* Click on the pencil icon
+* Edit plugin settings

+### Plugin: Register

+Here a user can register and create an account.
+The email address is automatically matched against a database of spam hosts.
+If the user enters an e-mail address that already exists, he will receive a link to assign a new password, as we can assume that the user has forgotten this.

+* Add a new page "Register now"
+* Insert plugin "[Users] Register"
+* Click on the pencil icon
+* Edit plugin settings

+## Protected userarea plugins

-#### Plugin: Logout
+### Plugin: Logout

 The Logout Plugin is used to integrate a simple logout via the main navigation.
 In the plugin a forwarding to a page after the logout can be defined.
 No other content should be created on the page with the Logout Plugin.

-* Add a new page
+* Add a new page "Logout"
 * **The page may only be accessed by logged in users.**
 * Insert plugin "[Users] Logout"
 * Click on the pencil icon
 * Edit plugin settings

+### Plugin: Change email

+With this plugin the user can view his current e-mail address and request a change: The user receives an e-mail with a confirmation link.
+If the user clicks on the link in the e-mail, the new e-mail address is activated.

+* **The plugin "[Users] Register" must be installed and active beforehand.**
+* Add a new page "My email adress"
+* **The page may only be accessed by logged in users.**
+* Insert plugin "[Users] Change email"
+* Click on the pencil icon
+* Edit plugin settings

-#### Plugin: Forgot password
+### Plugin: Change password

-If a user has forgotten his password, he can request an e-mail with a link here using his user name or e-mail address.
-Afterwards, the user can assign a new password by clicking on the e-mail.
-If the account has not yet been activated, this action will automatically activate it.
+Here the user can change his password.
+The change is immediately active.

-* Add a new page
+* Add a new page "My password"
+* **The page may only be accessed by logged in users.**
-* Insert plugin "[Users] Login"
+* Insert plugin "[Users] Change password"
 * Click on the pencil icon
 * Edit plugin settings